Aneeshers/expert-iteration-rl/README.md

 └─────────────────────────────────────────────────────────────────────────────┘
 ```

-The key insight: we have **perfect environment dynamics** for bin packing.
-MCTS can simulate exact state transitions, so it acts as a strong "expert" that teaches the network.
+We actually have **perfect environment dynamics** for bin packing, so MCTS can simulate exact state transitions, and it can act as a strong "expert" that teaches the network.
 This is fundamentally different from model-based RL where you'd need to learn the dynamics.

 ## Results

-Expert Iteration significantly outperforms PPO on BinPack-v2:
+Expert Iteration outperforms PPO on BinPack-v2:

 ![PPO vs Expert Iteration](ppo_vs_alphazero.gif)